f-bader/SentinelARConverter/README.md

 You can convert a Sentinel Analytics rule in the [YAML format](https://github.com/Azure/Azure-Sentinel/wiki/Query-Style-Guide) to an [Azure ARM template](https://learn.microsoft.com/en-us/azure/templates/microsoft.insights/alertrules?pivots=deployment-language-arm-template) or vice versa.

-For more information about this cmdlet, please refer to my blog post.
+For more information about this cmdlet, please [read my blog post](https://cloudbrothers.info/en/convert-sentinel-analytics-rules/).

 ### ARM to YAML